mwonng/game-of-life-react/README.md

 ## Algorithm

-- `maste` branch use traditional but not efficent.
+- `master` branch use traditional but not efficent.
 - `another-solution` branch provide another algorithn based on user interaction.

+**by my testing, if runs on 8000x8000 board, for 10 times generation, `master` branch will cost 24s or more without UI, `another-solution` branch cost 9.8s.**

+so with a huge board, traditional algorithm cost much more on iterate empty(dead) cell.

+## About code itself

+please bear with me any typo or space error because this code are written by my right hand only because of my left elbow injured.

 ## How to